Effects of primordial magnetic fields on 21 cm multifrequency angular power spectra: Multifrequency angular power spectra (MAPS)

 \section{Multifrequency angular power spectra (MAPS)}

 Observations of the 21 cm signal provide new possibilities to constrain cosmological parameters as well as, e.g., the thermal and ionisation history of the universe and in particular the epoch of reionization.
 In the rest frame of a neutral hydrogen atom the hyperfine transition of the ground state causes either emission or absorption of photons at a frequency $\nu_{21}=1420$ MHz corresponding to a wavelength $\lambda_{21}=21$ cm.
 The 21 cm line signal traces most importantly the distribution of neutral hydrogen in the universe at different redshifts along the line of sight (LOS).
 Interactions of CMB photons with HI along the LOS lead to a change in the CMB brightness temperature at a frequency $\nu=\nu_{21}/(z+1)$ and along the direction $\hat{n}$, $\delta T_{21}(\nu,\bf{\hat{n}})$.
 Depending on absorption or emission of photons by HI this is negative or positive.

-Contrary to galaxy surveys, e.g., it is not necessary to have high redshift resolution and big cosmological volumes.
-This allows to use 21 cm line mapping observations from scanning the sky at different frequencies and directions (cf. e.g. \cite{carucci2020}).
+Observing the integrated 21 cm line signal over a wide sky area underlies the HI intensity mapping (HI IM) technique.
+Within large enough 3D pixels it is expected to capture contributions from different HI regions yielding a strong signal.
+Using a specific spectral line, i.e. the 21 cm line, and observations at different frequencies allows to determine the corresponding redshifts of the HI regions with high precision.
+This yields an efficient way to survey the HI distribution in the universe allowing to probe large scale structure (for more details and reviews, cf, e.g. \cite{2016ApJ.LiuZhangParsons,ska1-cosmo-redbook, LiuShaw2020PASP,carucci2020}).
+Examples of 21 cm signal maps can be found, e.g., in \cite{LiuShaw2020PASP, PritchardLoeb}.
+Foreground cleaned MeerKAT intensity maps are shown in \cite{meerkat-IM}.

 The 21 cm brightness temperature fluctuation $\delta T_{21}({\bf \hat{n}})$ can be expanded in terms of spherical harmonics such that cf. e.g. \cite{datta2007,fg_rm,pal2208.11063}

 with the harmonic coefficients,